3r1d/test/20181104_report_galaxy_cwl_is.md

 * FIXME: Tools default values not set when running a workflow (in cwltool, it is the case).
 * FIXME: Tools need to be created in galaxy before importing and running a CWL workflow (may a side effect as this should be handled on-the-fly with dynamic tools)
+* Find alternative to replacing relative-path with absolute-path in CWL workflow files (CWL-pack ?)

 ## DEMO server